GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
+> ### Readability of code is now my first priority.
+It’s more important than being fast, almost as important as being correct, but I think being readable is actually the most likely way of making it correct.
 >
-> ~ *Rick Osborne*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts